-Plant and Flower Calculator – Estimate How Many Plants You Need
+Plant Spacing Calculator – Find How Many Plants You Need

-How Many Calculate How Many Plants or Flowers You Need
+How Many Calculate How Many Plants You Need

 The first step to finding how many plants or flowers you need is to select a pattern you would like to use when planting them and choose the spacing between each plant.
 Plants may be put in a rectangular or a triangular grid and estimating the plants needed for each pattern is a bit different.